BackupTheBerlios/hjb-svn/trunk/docs/rst/doc.rst

 Documentation
 =============

-As with any open source project, HJB's documentation lags a little bit behind its development.

-However, there is quite bit of it available - most of the information you'll need to get started with HJB is online.
-Please `get in touch`_ if there is something that is missing, especially if you feel like adding it yourself!
+There is respectable amount of documentation available for HJB.
+Most of the information you'll need to get started with HJB is available online.
+Please `get in touch`_ if there is something that is missing, particularly if you feel like contributing it yourself!

 * `Installation guide`_